-Shingles is a viral infection that can cause a painful blistering rash and serious complications, especially for seniors.
+Shingles is a viral infection that can cause a painful blistering rash and serious complications, especially for seniors, who are more susceptible to the virus.
 People over the age of 50, patients undergoing cancer treatments, and those with weakened immune systems have an increased risk of developing shingles.
 The rash can develop on the side of the body or the face.
 In cases where shingles develops near the eye, it can lead to permanent eye damage.

 According to the CDC, common symptoms of shingles include:

-- Blisters (which may last up to two-four weeks)
+- Blisters (which may last up to two to four weeks)

 - Upset Stomach

 Serious complications of shingles include loss of vision, pneumonia, hearing loss, brain inflammation, as well as post-herpetic neuralgia (PHN) and death.

 One serious complication associated with shingles — and with the Zostavax vaccine, according to complaints — is post-herpetic neuralgia, or nerve pain and damage caused by the virus.

 Patients with post-herpetic neuralgia suffer burning pain, throbbing, extreme sensitivity, itching, and numbness around the area of skin where the shingles outbreak initially occurred.
 This condition can last long after the shingles blisters clear up, according to Mayo Clinic.